-- 1) You should notify your Line Manager as soon as you know on which day you will be returning to work, if this differs from a date of return previously notified. - 2) If you have been suffering from an infectious or contagious disease or illness such as rubella or hepatitis you must not report for work without clearance from your own doctor.
-Separate rules relating to infectious diseases and those whose duties may involve handling food are to be found later in this handbook and, if appropriate to your duties, you must familiarise yourself with them. - 4) On returning to work after any period of sickness/injury absence, a "return to work" interview will take place, either by phone or in person, to discuss the state of your health and fitness for work.
+- 1) You should notify your Line Manager as soon as you know on which day you will be returning to work, if this differs from a date of return previously notified. - 2) If you have been suffering from an infectious or contagious disease or illness such as rubella or hepatitis you must not report for work without clearance from your own doctor. - 3) On return to work after any period of sickness/injury absence (including absence covered by a medical certificate), you are also required to complete a self-certification absence form and hand this to your Line Manager. - 4) Prior to returning to work after any period of sickness/injury absence, a "return to work" interview will take place, either by phone or in person, to discuss the state of your health and fitness for work.
 Information arising from such an interview will be treated with strictest confidence.